-|The puzzle comes together (author’s collection).|
+|The puzzle comes together (author’s collection).

 The Last Pieces

 When I worked in radio, I was able to interview many celebrities passing through the area.
 Sometimes, I was able to connect with individuals who made an impact on me at a young age.
-Juliet Mills, of Nanny and the Professor, was performing at the Williamstown Theatre Festival when I got to speak with her and noted rather anxiously how when a young boy I tried to convince my parents to hire an English-speaking nanny like her in the show.
+Juliet Mills, of Nanny and the Professor, was performing at the Williamstown Theatre Festival when I got to speak with her and noted rather anxiously how, when as a young boy, I tried to convince my parents to hire an English-speaking nanny like her in the show.
 She laughed graciously and indulged me as we spoke off-topic for a few minutes about the show.

 I also got to interview Paul Stookey of Peter, Paul, and Mary, about a concert he had planned for our area.
-I told him how much I loved “Puff, the Magic Dragon” as a child and how I played it over and over due in part to hearing my childhood name “Jackie” in the song (“Little Jackie Paper”).
-Even as a boy, I told Stookey, I understood that there was a sorrow to growing up and leaving our childhood behind as only memories that we abandon in time.
+I told him how much I loved “Puff, the Magic Dragon” as a child and how I played it over and over, due in part to hearing my childhood name “Jackie” in the song (“Little Jackie Paper”).
+Even as a boy, I told Stookey, I understood from the song that there was a sorrow to growing up and leaving our childhood behind as only memories that we abandon in time.
 Several minutes after the interview ended, as I was replaying the tape and choosing the best sound bites, the studio phone rang.
 It was Stookey saying how much he enjoyed the interview and speaking with me.
 I was touched, of course, but mainly shocked.
 No one I interviewed, let alone a celebrity, ever called me back to tell me they enjoyed speaking with me.
 That little moment drew me back to my childhood and helped to bring “Puff, the Magic Dragon” back from his cave for one more final mighty roar.

 The various cast members' lives of Family Affair turned out a bit less than the idyllic epilogs to episodes of the series.
 Brian Keith, suffering from lung cancer, committed suicide in 1997 only two months after his daughter Daisy did the same.
-Johnny Whitaker enjoyed a successful career as a child actor after the show, though he developed a serious drug addiction that was only overcome with the intervention of his large Mormon family, later becoming a drug counselor.
-Sebastian Cabot died a few years after the end of the series on August 23, 1977, of a stroke at age 59; coincidentally, almost a year after Anissa Jones died at 18 of a drug overdose on August 28, 1976, at a friend's house where they were partying.
+Johnny Whitaker enjoyed a successful career as a child actor after the show, though he developed a serious drug addiction that was only overcome with the intervention of his family, later becoming a drug counselor.
+Sebastian Cabot died a few years after the end of the series on August 23, 1977, of a stroke at age 59 — coincidentally, almost a year after Anissa Jones died at 18 of a drug overdose on August 28, 1976, at a friend's house where they were partying.
 As I write this, I notice that the day of this post is also August 28, making it forty-five years to the day since Jones passed away.
 I had not planned it this way.
 It's just how it all came together.

-For those quick to judge Jones, I had my own misadventures as a youth and all I can say is, “There but for the grace of God go I.” As of March 2015, outside her childhood home at 100 Rees Street, Playa Del Rey, California, one could still find Anissa's name that she wrote in the cement on the sidewalk.
+For those quick to judge Jones, I had my own misadventures as a youth and all I can say is, “There but for the grace of God go I.” As of March 2015, outside her childhood home at 100 Rees Street, Playa Del Rey, Calif., one could still find Anissa's name that she wrote in the cement on the sidewalk.

 I was finally motivated to put the puzzle together yesterday after I saw a commercial for ClearCaptions, a telephone system that converts talk to text.
 I thought the actress looked like Kathy Garver, who played the older sibling Cissy on Family Affair.
 OK, so she’s not acting in series work anymore, but as actors say, a job is a job.
-I found her Facebook page, a modest affair where she updates her fans on her interests and convention appearances.
+I found her Facebook page — a modest affair where she updates her fans on her interests and convention appearances.
 I posted a brief inquiry asking if that was her, and she actually responded in the affirmative.
 I’m sure the young me would have been delighted at connecting with her, as the older me is as well.

 ● ● ●